 Winter Fuel Payments

 You may continue getting Winter Fuel Payments if you’re moving to most countries in the EEA or Switzerland.
 There are exceptions to this for countries where the average winter temperature is higher than the warmest part of the UK.
 You won’t receive payments if you move to:

 If you haven’t claimed Winter Fuel Payment before, you can make a new claim from Switzerland or other EEA countries, except the above, once you reach the qualifying age, providing you have a link to the social security system, such as having lived or worked in the UK, or getting a State Pension or other benefits.

 If you’re going abroad temporarily and not subletting your property while you’re away, you’ll keep getting Housing Benefit for up to four weeks, if at the start of the absence you don’t plan to be away for more than four weeks.
 This may be extended up to eight weeks if the absence is caused by the death of your partner or child who is with you.
-If you’re going abroad for medical treatment, you may be able to keep getting Housing Benefit for up to six months.
+If you’re going abroad for medical treatment, you may be able to keep getting Housing Benefit for up to 26 weeks.

 Who to contact